Genomic Practice for Genetic Counsellors

 Wellcome Genome Campus, Hinxton, UK

-We are pleased to announce the third in our series of courses for genetic
+We are pleased to announce the fourth in our series of courses for

 The programme will provide an introduction to the fundamental aspects of